Visiting Bhutan in February: Does it snow in Bhutan in February?

 Does it snow in Bhutan in February?

-With Bhutan lying on the southern edge of the Himalayas, you can safely say that it DOES snow in Bhutan in February.
+With Bhutan lying on the southern edge of the Himalayas, you can safely say that it does snow in Bhutan in February.
 However, it may not snow in the lower altitudes, since the climates are very different from north to south.

-Bhutan has four distinct seasons, and February falls in the winter season, which generally runs from late November to the beginning of March.
-Normally, at higer altitudes that have snow, you can expect to see the major snowfall in early February, and the snows can even disrupt road transport to eastern Bhutan.
 However, there is no set date for snowfall, and in some years, almost none is seen in the colder areas that normally see at least a little snow.

-Where to See Snow in Bhutan in February?
+Where to see snow in Bhutan in February?

 If you want to see snow in Bhutan in February, you do not have to go that far.
 There are several places where you can go where you are more likely to encounter heavier snowfall.